bbc/genie-starter-pack/docs/gameplay-components/select-screen.md

 ## How do I add items to the select screen carousel?
 - Locate the file `config.json` located inside `themes/your-theme/` (where `your-theme` is the name of your theme).
 - Add a `"choices"` array to your select options and fill it with objects containing the keys `main` and `name`.
 These must be named the same as the key in your `asset-pack-master.json` file (see [below](#how-does-it-find-the-location-of-my-sprite-assets)).
     - `main`: This refers to the image of the thing the player is selecting.
 For example in a character select screen, this will be the character itself.
     - `name`: This refers to the image of the name of the thing the player is selecting.
 For example in a character select screen, it will simply be an image of the character's name.

-For example:

 ```json
 {